Statusnone420/PR-Dashboard/PLAN.md

 - [ ] Add tests that hiding issue/repo increments negative feedback once.
 - [ ] Add tests that reloading/re-rendering does not increment feedback.
 - [ ] Add tests that import merge does not double-count known markers.
+- [ ] Add tests that duplicate markers in storage/import are deduped before aggregate recompute.
 - [ ] Add tests that feedback adjustment is capped at `+8 / -10`.
 - [ ] Add tests that closed issue remains zero even with positive feedback.
 - [ ] Implement `matchFeedback.js`.